robert-hart/GuidedDiffusion/README.md

+The purpose of this codebase is to provide the data and code necessary to replicate Training a Diffusion Model to Create Biometrically Unique Iris Textures.

-# guided-diffusion
+# Pre-processing

+# OpenAI's 'Guided Diffusion' Fork
-This is the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233).
+This codebase  [OpenAI's 'Guided Diffusion' codebase](https://github.com/openai/guided-diffusion), which was prepared in conjunction with [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233).

-This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion), with modifications for classifier conditioning and architecture improvements.
+The installation instructions for this repository the same

+# Installation

+In

-# Download pre-trained models
+# Download model

+The

 We have released checkpoints for the main models in the paper.
 Before using these models, please review the corresponding [model card](model-card.md) to understand the intended use and limitations of these models.